tduriez/LFD_MPIV_toolbox/README.md

 ## Copyright and License

-  All files in this toolbox are Copyright (c) 2017, Thomas Duriez at the exception of:
+  All files in this toolbox are Copyright (c) 2017, Thomas Duriez, CONICET and UDEMM at the exception of:

 - dctn.m (Damien Garcia -- 2008/06)